 Wendy Tarr, Director, VOAN

-Wendy has worked in Southern California and the Midwest with faith communities and cross-sector collaborations as a community organizer for 13 years primarily focused on economic justice, immigration, and criminal justice reform issues.
+Wendy has worked throughout California and the Midwest with faith communities building cross-sector collaborations as a community organizer for 13 years primarily focused on economic justice, immigration, and criminal justice reform issues.
 Wendy is currently the director of the Vincentian Ohio Action Network.
 In 2014, Wendy was the Midwest Regional Organizer for "Bibles, Badges, and Business for Immigration Reform," a network of conservative faith, law enforcement, and business leadership working to establish a new consensus on immigrants and America, led by the National Immigration Forum in Washington, DC.
 Prior to that, Wendy worked for eight years for Clergy and Laity United for Economic Justice of California, where she organized diverse faith communities to support low-wage workers in struggles for living wages, affordable accessible healthcare, responsible development and workers' rights.
 Wendy helped launch the National Evangelical Immigration Table, supporting the effort as a field mobilizer on efforts to advance immigration reform among evangelicals and megachurches in California and throughout the Midwest for five years.

 Lesha Farias, Lead Organizer